AI Alignment to Higher Values, not Human Values

 - As part of the Sydney Dialogue Summit Sessions, David Wroe sits down with Connor Leahy – YouTube video here.

-- What we desire may not be whats best for us.
+- What we desire may not be what is best for us.
 See SEP article on desire.

 - Stephen Jay Gould’s concept of non-overlapping magisteria (NOMA) is a model for the relationship between science and religion that proposes that the two fields have separate domains of teaching authority, or “magisteria”, and do not overlap.
 Gould believed that science focuses on the empirical world, while religion addresses values like morality.
 He argued that conflict between the two fields can only occur if their domains overlap, which he believed they do not.